Wide Reads

 Who should read Middlemarch?

-Middlemarch is ideal for students studying classic fiction, book club members, and anyone interested in personal growth.
+Middlemarch is ideal for students studying classic fiction, book club members, and anyone interested in society & class or relationships.
 The book is rated intermediate difficulty and is commonly assigned in high school and college literature courses.

 Is Middlemarch hard to read?